martinmullins/utags_moto/README.md

 ```
 $ python decode.py utags >utags_decoded
 ```
-utags_decoded will contain the list of decoded utags
+utags_decoded will contain the list of decoded utags.
+It is possbile to add,remove and edit the files.
+A feature/limitation is that if a utag's string/raw data are modified, ensure the size field matches the edits to the string/raw data length.

 ## Encoding:
 It is now possible to encode the utags_decoded file back into a utag image.